LSSTScienceCollaborations/StackClub/GettingStarted/README.rst

 Getting Started
 ---------------

-This folder contains notes on how to contribute Stack Club notebooks on the LSST Science Platform JupyterLab.
-See the index table below for links to the notebook code, and an auto-rendered view of the notebook with outputs.
+Wondering how you can get started learning about the LSST software stack, by writing tutorial notebooks and contributing them to the Stack Club's growing library?
+Need help getting going on the LSST Science Platform (LSP) JupyterLab?
+See the index table below for links to various resources, including: notes on the LSP, notebooks to walk you through the Stack Club workflow, and some help on how to explore the Stack code.
+Click on the "rendered" links to see the notebooks with their outputs.

 .. list-table::
    :widths: 10 20 10 10